justin-marian/switch/README.md

 sudo pip3 install mininet
 ```

-After installing Mininet, we will use the following command to increase the font size in the terminals we open.
+After installing Mininet use the following command to increase the font size in the terminals we open.

 ```bash
 echo "xterm*font: *-fixed-*-*-*-18-*" >> ~/.Xresources